s29zafar/Financial-Risk-Forecast-Time-Series/README.md

 # Financial-Risk-Forecast-Time-Series
 Apply the Value At Risk model to forecast the lower 15% quantile 10 steps ahead for 40 different stocks.
-I am only showing the forecasts for the first and last data sets.
+I am only showing the forecasts for the first and last datasets.
-After importing the data we see that this is the time series.
+After importing the log-differenced price data, we see that this is the time series.

 We plot stock 1:
 ![image](https://github.com/user-attachments/assets/b0b21b48-e2d1-4920-ba94-85891f36ef16)